The final abdication of the Florida Legislature | Editorial - NewsBreak

 The well-deserved accolade was awarded in 1971 by the nonprofit, reform-minded Citizens Conference on State Legislatures.
 It noted Florida’s progress in the four years since a reapportionment ordered by the federal judiciary ended rural rule in Tallahassee.
 The House and Senate no longer depended on the executive branch or lobbyists to tell them what to know and what to do.

-“I’m beginning to think we have the most independent legislative branch since Parliament beheaded the king,” Gov. Reubin Askew said.
+“I’m beginning to think we have the most independent legislative branch since Parliament beheaded the king,” Gov. Reubin Askew said then.

 A half century later, the lobbies have long since regained control, and the Legislature is bending its knee before a new king, Gov. Ron DeSantis.